StarpTech/k-andy/README.md

 This will rejoin the server with the master server and seed the etcd store.

 **Info:** It exists no official tool to automate the procedure.
-In future, rancher might provide an operator to handle this. [issue](https://github.com/k3s-io/k3s/issues/3174) to discuss it.
+In future, rancher might provide an operator to handle this ([issue](https://github.com/k3s-io/k3s/issues/3174)).

 ## Debugging